-In principle, working hours are limited to 40 hours per week or eight hours per day, but the employer and employee may agree to extend the working hours by up to 12 additional hours per week (ie, the maximum working time is 52 hours per week) (LSA, articles 50, 53).
+In principle, working hours are limited to 40 hours per week or eight hours per day, but the employer and employee may agree to extend the working hours by up to 12 additional hours per week (ie, the maximum working time is 52 hours per week) (LSA, articles 50 and 53).
 Even if the employee agrees to work beyond the maximum 52 hours per week, it is not legally permissible.

-However, the above restriction does not apply to certain industries, such as the agriculture and fishery industries (LSA, article 63), and in the case of some transportation and medical services, overtime of more than 12 hours per week is possible if there is a written agreement between the employer and the employees' representative (LSA, article 59).
+However, the above restriction does not apply to certain industries, such as the agriculture and fishery industries (LSA, article 63), and in the case of some transportation and medical services, overtime of more than 12 hours per week is possible if there is a written agreement between the employer and the employees' representative.
+In this case, the employer must give the employee at least 11 consecutive hours' break between the end of the work day and the start of the next working day (LSA, article 59).